gada1982/CarND-Behavioral-Cloning-Project/README.md

   - This data is mostly used for recovery (back to the middle of the road)
   - Steering angle correction of +/- 0.25
 - Add data for stronger curves:
   - Most of the steering data in the sample data is straight or for light turns.
-With this data the artificial neuronal network would be training to go straigt or take light curves.
+With this data the artificial neuronal network would be training to go straight or take light curves.
 When a single image is putten to the training data, the steering angle is checked and the sharper the turn is, the more often the same image is included to the training data.
 - Split the data into steering left / nearly no steearing (straight) / steering right:
   - Steering left: (x < -0.15)
   - No steering - straight: (-0.15 <= x <= 0.15)
-  - Steering right: (x < 0.15)
+  - Steering right: (x > 0.15)
-  - During data generation it is randomly choosen data of which group is taken
+  - During data generation it is randomly choosen, data out of which group is taken

 **Processed dataset - only images from track 1:**
 ![processed data](https://github.com/gada1982/CarND-Behavioral-Cloning-Project/blob/master/info_for_readme/info%20data%20processed.png)